TTWNO/tait.tech/isaif.md

 </p>

 <p id="100">100.
 FIRST PRINCIPLE.
 If a SMALL change is made that affects a long-term historical trend, then the effect of that change
-will almost always be transitory -- the trend will soon revert to its original state.
+will almost always be transitory &ndash; the trend will soon revert to its original state.
 (Example: A reform movement designed to clean up political corruption in a society rarely has more than a short-term effect; sooner or later the reformers relax and corruption creeps back in.
 The level of political corruption in a given society tends to remain constant, or to change only slowly with the evolution of the society.
 Normally, a political cleanup will be permanent only if accompanied by widespread social